Build a product details page with Hydrogen

 Step 4: Display title, description, and product imagesAnchor link to section titled "Step 4: Display title, description, and product images"

-Now that you're familiar with querying product data, you can start building the page for your customers.
-First, you need to update your GraphQL query to get the full set of data for the rest of this tutorial.
+Now that you're familiar with querying product data, you can start building out the page.
+First, update your GraphQL query to get more product data.

 Update the GraphQL queryAnchor link to section titled "Update the GraphQL query"